ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: Should we consider non machine automated access.
 Creative Common licences.

 Member: Need to be crisp on collection VS use.
-Are we saying that these preferences are agnostic to how the crawling is happening? understand this is a theoritical distincition but in reality they will be linked.
+Are we saying that these preferences are agnostic to how the crawling is happening? understand this is a theoretical distinction but in reality they will be linked.

 Member: we do have a distinction between collection and use.
-What we are not clear on, by choice, is who makes the distiction and when.
+What we are not clear on, by choice, is who makes the distinction and when.
 But out of scope.

 Member: propose to continue to focus on "use" in the same way we decided not to deep dive on too many sub categories.

-Member: agree that people out of this room are not making the disctinction between crawling and use.
+Member: agree that people out of this room are not making the distinction between crawling and use.

-Chair: everyone seems to be re affarming to focus on "use".
+Chair: everyone seems to be re affirming to focus on "use".

 Member: "Computational Use".